AdaCore/learn/content/courses/advanced-ada/chapters/subprograms.rst

 Operator Overloading
 --------------------

-We've seen :ref:`previously <Operators>` that we can define custom operators for record types.
-We can also overload operators of derived types.
-This allows for modifying the behavior of operators for certain types.
+We've seen :ref:`previously <Adv_Ada_Operators>` that we can define custom operators for any type.
+We've also seen that subprograms can be :ref:`overloaded <Adv_Ada_Overloading>`.
+Since operators are functions, we're essentially talking about operator overloading, as we're defining the same operator (say :ada:`+` or :ada:`-`) for different types.

 As another example of operator overloading, in the Ada standard library, operators are defined for the :ada:`Complex` type of the